Home

 But I really want previous editions of the albums!

-There might be vinyl copies of "Epilog" left at the label on which it was released (The Wild Places).
 From time to time, the studio old CDs are offered (and sold) on eBay for quite ridiculous prices, because it seems to be the only place where you can actually buy them.
-Sometimes, "Hybris"-LPs surface on eBay, too.
-Mellotronen in Stockholm is supposed to have a copy for sale.
+Sometimes, LPs surface on eBay, too.
 Sometimes prices reach three digit dollar sums.
+It's crazy.
+A new vinyl edition of "Hybris" might be released next year.

 What about other releases?